nyahehnagi/Makers-Notes/goals.md

 * get my hands dirty and write code which is driven by unit tests - I've done plenty of that.
 Very enjoyable.
 More please
 * break my habit of wanting to write code before the tests! - I feel I am still guilty of moving to my code to soon.
 I need to further practice the red, green, refactor philosophy
 * improve on my pair programming technique - It's getting better so I have achieved this.
 However I need to slow down a little based on feedback from my peers.

+## Week 2
+* I write code that is easy to change

+  Writing easy to change software is highly prized amongst developers and employers.
+By developers because most of a developer's time is spent changing software.
+By employers because their teams can deliver value to customers faster.

+* I can test-drive my code

+  Tested software is easier to change because you can tell when it's broken just by running a command, even the tricky edge cases.

+* I can build with objects

+  Most code in the world is structured in small pieces called objects.
+This is done because it is easier to change than having everything in one place.